Updated: Oct 15, 2021

 Anyone who has worked on any long-term creative project, be that a game, a novel, a film, a music album, etc. has probably encountered this themselves at some point.
 This is probably best countered by careful planning and spreading out these features evenly throughout the campaign.
 This may entail trimming down the campaign so that they are not spread too thinly.
 Quantity does not always have a quality all its own, and sometimes less is indeed more.

-Another possible cause is that some dev teams will have different team members working on different maps, levels, stages, etc. The various Devs may have different design philosophies which might result in different level designs.
-Some players may not like a particular ev’s level design choices.
+Another possible cause is that some dev teams will have different team members working on different maps, levels, stages, etc. The various devs may have very different design philosophies which might result in very different level designs.
+Some players may not like a particular dev’s level design choices.
 If those levels happen to be at the end of a game, said players may perceive this as an objective drop in quality, when it might simply be a matter of having differing subjective tastes.

 [DOOM] John Romero's Level Design Rules

 Romero’s rules work well.
 A different set of design rules might result in very different levels.
 These might not be to some player’s subjective tastes, or they could also be objectively worse

 Events Beyond the Dev's Control